 With the start of fall comes the start of Ride--- or Bike--- season!
 This means that several organizations around the country are gearing up to host Rides for fundraising and to increase awareness of the cause they represent.
-Participating in a Ride is a great way to not only support a good cause, but to also get friends and family supporting you too!
+Participating in a Ride is a great way to not only support a good cause but also get friends and family to support you too!
 Plus, cycling is good for you!

 If you decide to participate in a Ride this fall, you certainly don't have to take it as seriously as a competition or a race.
 The most important thing is to have fun, so we've compiled a few things to get you ready for the big day: